100+ Best Fundraising Ideas for Everyone in 2024

 101. Peer-to-Peer Fundraising

-While peer-to-peer fundraising is a great fundraising technique for a variety of nonprofit organizations, it lends itself particularly well to medical research fundraising.
+While peer-to-peer fundraising is a great technique for a variety of nonprofit organizations, it lends itself particularly well to medical research fundraising.

 Peer-to-peer fundraising is essentially an extended crowdfunding solution.
 Whilst crowdfunding generally uses one landing page to collect general donations or cause-specific donations for the organization, the main purpose of a peer-to-peer fundraising campaign is to mobilize your supporters to fundraise on behalf of your organization.